vaqMAD/TimeMate/README.md

 ## ❓ Why

 At the beginning of my programming journey, understanding how time-related operations work in code gave me quite a few headaches 😉.
-Around that time, I was heavily relying on time trackers — both at my previous job, where I measured time spent on specific tasks, and for self-motivation during coding sessions.
+Around that time, I was heavily relying on time trackers — both at my previous job, where I measured time spent on tasks, and for self-motivation during coding sessions.
 I was genuinely curious about how such tools are built, while also having the previosly mentioned issue constantly lingering in the back of my mind.

-So, I did the most logical thing: After questioning all my life choices that led me to this point, and briefly considering a career change to alpaca farming I built an entire API-first time tracking backend to finally make peace with it.
+So, I did the most logical thing.
+After questioning all my life choices that led me to this point, and briefly considering a career change to alpaca farming I built an API-first time tracking backend to finally make peace with it.
 This project is the result of that journey.
-Built from scratch, not a tutorial clone
+Built from scratch.

 Along the way, I learned more about:
 - International time standards like **`ISO 8601`**